 2. Add the diced tomatoes and chicken broth.
 Stir in fresh basil and season with red pepper flakes, salt, and black pepper, to taste.
 Simmer on low for 15 minutes, uncovered.

 3. Use an immersion hand blender to blend the soup (or carefully transfer soup to a blender to blend and return to the pot).
 Stir in the heavy cream until well combined.
 Add the cheese tortellini and cook on medium-low until tortellini is cooked, about 7-8 minutes.
 Top with grated parmesan cheese and fresh cracked black pepper.

-**I’ve tried this recipe with plain greek yogurt instead of heavy cream and I’m here to say- DON’T. Yogurt has it’s place, but it’s not in this soup.
+**I’ve tried this Creamy Tomato Soup with Tortellini Recipe with plain greek yogurt instead of heavy cream and I’m here to say- DON’T. Yogurt has it’s place, but it’s not in this soup.
 Live a little!